Suspect In Decade-Old Serial Rapes Arrested, With Help Of Genealogy Database

 "We made an arrest," he told a roomful of reporters on Wednesday.
 "Finally."

-For more than 10 years, Fayetteville police had been trying to identify a serial rapist.
+For more than 10 years, police In Fayetteville, N.C., had been trying to identify a serial rapist.
 They had tied him to at least six rapes in the same neighborhood between 2006 and 2008.
 They called him the "Ramsey Street Rapist."

 He attacked one woman while she was jogging; in other cases, he broke into apartments.
 He usually wore a hoodie, and he had facial hair.
 Victims reported musky breath and bad body odor.